karlstolley/drc-accessible-images/README.md

       this photo of my flower box... <!-- ...and so on -->
     </p>

-This is a very strong piece of markup.
+This has become a very strong piece of markup compared to the bare-bones `<div>` markup above.
 And note that it is entirely HTML: no fancy JavaScript or anything is required to make all of this work.
-It’s an instructive example as to the importance of careful treatment and ongoing study of HTML, even as it reveals advancements beyond the humble, limited `alt` attribute.
+It’s an instructive example of the importance of careful treatment and ongoing study of HTML, even as it reveals advancements beyond the humble, limited `alt` attribute.

 ## Foundational Styling for Older Browsers and Newer Semantics

 Having put that ARIA-enhanced semantic HTML in place to make the image more accessible on a structural level, let’s look at how CSS can style those elements for sighted users.
 There should also be some light JavaScript put in place to assist users of older, less capable browsers like Internet Explorer.

-Not all browsers understand how to style newer block elements like `<figure>`, so the page’s accompanying CSS must include this:
+First, not all browsers understand how to style newer block elements like `<figure>`, so the page’s accompanying CSS must include this:

     /* CSS */
     figure,figcaption,img { display: block; }

 That ensures that `figure` and `figcaption` display as blocks, separated vertically from other content.
 Because `img` defaults to displaying inline with other content, similar to bold or italic text, it also gets added to the stack of elements to display as blocks.

-Unfortunately, unlike older versions of other browsers, older versions of Internet Explorer will not apply CSS to new HTML elements without using JavaScript.
-It’s possible to [create the new HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) using JavaScript’s `document.createElement`.
+Unfortunately, unlike older versions of other browsers, older versions of Internet Explorer will not apply CSS to new HTML elements without the assistance of JavaScript.
+It’s possible to [create the new HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) using JavaScript’s `document.createElement` method (e.g., `document.create('figure')`).
 However, [HTML5 Shiv](https://github.com/aFarkas/html5shiv) is a more fully-featured solution for anyone needing to support Internet Explorer versions 9 and earlier.
 You can include HTML5 Shiv in your site’s files or, as in this example, reference the copy hosted by [cdnjs](https://cdnjs.com/libraries/html5shiv/):

     <head>
       <!--
-        other <head> content omitted for brevity; <script> tag is wrapped in conditional comments that only IE 9 and earlier will see; consult
+        Other <head> markup omitted for brevity; <script> tag is wrapped in conditional comments that only IE 9 and earlier will see; consult
         http://www.quirksmode.org/css/condcom.html